nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 Start by checking the overall Pod status for the NuoDB domain and database.
 Some of the common troubleshooting steps are listed below, however, there might be additional verifications specific to your deployment.

-1. Verify that all AP, TE, and SM pods are reported _Ready_ using `kubectl get pods` command.
+1. Verify that all AP, TE, and SM pods are reported _Ready_ using `kubectl get pods`.
-2. Check the NuoDB domain and database using `nuocmd show domain` command.
+2. Check the NuoDB domain and database using `nuocmd show domain`.
 3. Verify the database availability inside the cluster is using the same connection properties as the application uses.
 To verify this, use the  `nuosql` tool inside an AP Pod.
-4. Make sure that `external-address` and/or `external-port` process labels are configured correctly on the TE database processes using `nuocmd --show-json-fields hostname,labels get processes` command.
+4. Make sure that `external-address` and/or `external-port` process labels are configured correctly on the TE database processes using `nuocmd --show-json-fields hostname,labels get processes`.
 If you are using the `--enable-external-access` process option, verify that the configured values are the same as the `EXTERNAL-IP` shown for the Kubernetes service in `kubectl get services` output.
 If the value is not the same, restart the TE database process and verify again.
 5. Verify that the `LBQuery` or `LBPolicy` syntax is correct.
 If using `LBPolicy`, verify that the expected policies are configured in the NuoDB Admin using `nuocmd get load-balancers` and `nuocmd get load-balancer-config`.